Drinking water in the U.S.

 Health hazards in drinking water

-Many hazards can emerge from the tap water we come into contact with throughout our daily lives.
-Especially considering the large amount of water that we consume during our lifetime, even the smallest amounts of some substances can have a significant effect on our bodies.
+Many hazards can emerge from the tap water we come into contact with throughout our daily activities.
+Considering the large amount of water that we consume during our lifetime, even the smallest amounts of some substances can have a significant effect on our bodies.

 Too much lime in the water changes its taste and makes tile, sink, and glass surfaces unsightly.